 This lesson was only about one phrase that combines “que” with the verb “to have”!

-The verb amar ("to love") is pretty easy to remember because it shares Latin roots with the English words "amorous" and "enamored."
+The verb amar ("to love") expresses deep, profound love.
+It's easy to remember because it shares Latin roots with English words like "amorous" and "enamored."
+This verb is often used for romantic love or other deep emotional attachments.

 Si supieras lo mucho que te amo